 Meal Service Distribution Update

-Starting with March 30 and moving forward, the district will transition to Meal Service pick-ups three days per week.
-Families will still receive seven days worth of food per child with pick ups on Monday, Wednesday and Friday each week.
-Pick-ups will still take place between 11 a.m. and 1 p.m. each pick-up day at your pick-up location (Roosevelt Elementary or OLMS).
+Starting June 8, the district will transition to Meal Service pick-ups two days per week.
+Families will still receive seven days worth of food per child with pick-ups on Monday and Thursday each week.
+Pick-Ups will still take place between 11 a.m. and 1 p.m. each pick-up day at your pick-up location (Roosevelt Elementary or OLMS).

 A breakdown of what families will receive is listed below: